Not Cleared Direct

 Risk

-DEN230092 is an FDA 510(k) submission for the Simplexa C. auris Direct, Simplexa C. auris Positive Control Pack, Simplexa C. auris Sample Prep Kit (MOL3950, MOL3960, MOL5390).
-This device is classified as a Device To Detect Microbial Colonization Directly From Clinical Specimens.
-(Class II - Special Controls, product code SBT).
+DEN230092 is an FDA 510(k) submission (not cleared) for the Simplexa C. auris Direct, Simplexa C. auris Positive Control Pack, Simplexa C....
+Classified as Device To Detect Microbial Colonization Directly From Clinical Specimens. (product code SBT), Class II - Special Controls.

 Submitted by Diasorin Molecular, LLC (Cypress, US).
-The FDA issued a Not Cleared (DENG) decision on July 15, 2024.
+The FDA issued a Not Cleared (DENG) decision on July 15, 2024 after a review of 200 days.

 Submission Details